On the CUSP: STOP CAUTI

 Catheter-associated urinary tract infections (CAUTI) are the most common type of health care-associated infection.
 As many as one-fourth of all hospital inpatients may have a short-term, indwelling urinary catheter placed during their hospital stay.
 A significant portion of these catheters are placed without appropriate indications.
 Complications associated with CAUTI result in increased length of stay, patient discomfort, excess health care costs, and sometimes mortality.
 An estimated 13,000 deaths are associated with CAUTI each year.
 However, most cases of CAUTI are preventable.

-On the CUSP: Stop CAUTI aims to reduce mean rates of CAUTI in U.S. hospitals by 25 percent.
+On the CUSP: Stop CAUTI aims to reduce mean rates of CAUTI in U.S. hospitals.
 The initiative is working with state organizations and hospitals across the country to implement the Comprehensive Unit-based Safety Program (CUSP) and CAUTI reduction practices in hospital units.

 On the CUSP: Stop CAUTI is funded by the Agency for Healthcare Research and Quality (AHRQ) and is led by the Health Research and Educational Trust (HRET) of the American Hospital Association.
 HRET’s National Project Team consists of the Michigan Health & Hospital Association’s Keystone Center for Patient Safety & Quality (MHA Keystone), The University of Michigan Health System, St. John Hospital and Medical Center, and the Johns Hopkins Medicine Armstrong Institute for Patient Safety and Quality (formerly the Johns Hopkins University Quality and Safety Research Group).
-The project is also working closely with the Society of Hospital Medicine (SHM), the Association for Professionals in Infection Control and Epidemiology (APIC), the Society for Healthcare Epidemiology of America (SHEA), and Emergency Nurses Association (ENA).
+The project is also working closely with the Society of Hospital Medicine (SHM), the Association for Professionals in Infection Control and Epidemiology (APIC), the Society for Healthcare Epidemiology of America (SHEA), Emergency Nurses Association (ENA), and the American College of Emergency Physicians (ACEP).

 CAUTI reduction is a quickly growing priority in the field.
 Recent expansions in public reporting, policies of non-payment for hospital-acquired conditions, and the emphasis of the U.S. Department of Health and Human Services (HHS) Action Plan to Prevent Healthcare-Associated Infections are all impelling factors in the fight to reduce CAUTI.
 The Partnership for Patients, a public-private partnership led by HHS, has identified CAUTI as one of ten hospital-acquired conditions to be reduced by 40 percent by 2013.
-The 26 Hospital Engagement Networks (HENs) established by the Partnership for Patients will lead learning collaboratives and provide technical assistance for hospitals and will develop mechanisms for monitoring hospitals’ progress toward providing safer care for their patients.
-On the CUSP: Stop CAUTI provides a robust educational infrastructure for hospitals participating in HENs that will focus on CAUTI prevention.
+The 26 Hospital Engagement Networks (HENs) established by the Partnership for Patients are leading learning collaboratives, providing technical assistance for hospitals, and developing mechanisms for monitoring hospitals’ progress toward providing safer care for their patients.
+On the CUSP: Stop CAUTI provides a robust educational infrastructure for hospitals participating in HENs that focus on CAUTI prevention.
 On the CUSP: Stop CAUTI is the solution for CAUTI for hospitals participating in the American Hospital Association/Health Research & Educational Trust HEN (AHA/HRET HEN).
-This arrangement allows HRET to leverage an educational infrastructure already in place in more than 25 states.
+This arrangement allows HRET to leverage an educational infrastructure already in place in more than 34 states.

 Participation of Hospital Unit Teams